MagnumOpuses/jobtechdev.se/site/content/faq/_index.md

 {{%expand "API Job Search" %}}

 {{< FAQ
-    "1"="Is it possible to only show ads outside Sweden| Yes, you are allowed to cache and store data from our open APIs to your own backend "
+    "1"="Is it possible to only show ads outside Sweden| Yes, you could do a negative query for Sweden, search?country=-199 then you will revice all ads not containg the Swedish country code. "
-    "2"="Can I add an application of my own as a Sample?|Yes, we'd love to show what you've done!
-To add a sample, it needs to be open source.
-Please email us at contact@jobtechdev.se if you would like to publish a sample of your own."
-    "3"="What's the difference between SSYK and Yrkesid?|In short, SSYK is the standard for the Swedish Standard Classification of Occupations.
-SSYK also refers to the whole occupation classification structure.
-Yrkesid represents a specific occupation."
-    "4"="How can I access all the jobs from Arbetsförmedlingen Platsbanken?|Find it here: http://api.arbetsformedlingen.se/af/v0/platsannonser/matchning?landid=199"
-    "5"="How can I get in touch with JobTech?|If you would like to contact us, please e-mail us at contact@jobtechdev.se "

 >}}

 {{% /expand%}}